pillforge/documentation/source/index.rst

 --------------------------

-There are currently 9 existing sensing modules and 1 existing actuation modules for the MCR:
+There are currently 9 existing sensing modules and 1 existing actuation module for the MCR:

 .. image:: Module_chart.PNG

-(in the future this will be an embedded chart with links to pages that will have more information on each individual sensor)

 If your project requires a sensor or actuator that has not currently been developed for this platform, please